Stable Super-Resolution of Images: A Theoretical Study: Introduction

 {This paper does not focus on the important question of how to \edit{numerically} solve the infinite-dimensional Program~\eqref{eq:feas} in practice.
-One straightforward approach would be to discretize} the measure $z$ on a fine uniform grid for $\I^2$, thereby replacing Program~\eqref{eq:feas} with a finite-dimensional convex feasibility program that can be solved with standard convex solvers.
-A few recent papers proposed algorithms to \edit{directly} solve Program~\eqref{eq:feas} and avoid discretization~\cite{eftekhariBridge,boyd2017alternating,bredies2013inverse}.
-Moreover, there are other popular techniques to estimate sparse measures, for instance, using various generalizations of Prony's method; see Section~\ref{sec:related} \edit{for a survey of the related literature}.
-A comprehensive numerical comparison between the alternatives for different noise levels is of great importance and we leave that to a future study.
-This paper aims to provide theoretical justifications for the success of Program~\eqref{eq:feas}, thereby arguing that \edit{imposing nonnegativity is enough for successful super-resolution}.
-In other words, under \edit{mild} conditions, the imaging device acts as an injective map on the set of sparse nonnegative measures {and we can stably find its inverse.}
+One straightforward approach would be to discretize} the measure $z$ on a fine uniform grid for $\I^2$, thereby replacing Program~\eqref{eq:feas} with a finite-dimensional convex feasibility program that can be solved with standard convex solvers. \editr{Moreover,} a few recent papers \editr{have} proposed algorithms to \edit{directly} solve Program~\eqref{eq:feas}~\cite{eftekhariBridge,boyd2017alternating,bredies2013inverse}, \edita{i.e., these algorithms can be used to solve Program~\eqref{eq:feas} without discretization.} A comprehensive numerical comparison between \editr{these} alternatives is of great importance and we leave that to a future study.
+This paper \editr{instead} aims to provide theoretical justifications for the success of Program~\eqref{eq:feas}, thereby arguing that \edit{imposing nonnegativity is \editr{theoretically} enough for successful super-resolution}.
+In other words, under \edit{mild} conditions, the imaging device acts as an injective map on sparse nonnegative measures {and we can stably find its inverse \editr{map}.}

-This work builds and relies heavily on a recent work~\cite{eftekhari2018sparse}, which established that grid-free and positive super-resolution in {1-D} can be achieved by solving the 1-D version of Program~\eqref{eq:feas}. {In doing so,} it removed the regularization required in prior work and substantially simplified the existing results. {That being said,} extending~\cite{eftekhari2018sparse} to two dimensions is far from trivial {and requires a careful design of new family of dual certificates, as will become clear in the next sections.} \edit{Indeed, this work overcomes the technical obstacles noted in \cite[Section 4]{schiebinger2015superresolution} for extending the proof machinery to higher dimensions.}
+This work relies heavily on a recent work~\cite{eftekhari2018sparse}, which established that grid-free and \editr{nonnegative} super-resolution in {1-D} can be achieved by solving the 1-D version of Program~\eqref{eq:feas}. {In doing so,} it removed the regularization required in prior work and substantially simplified the existing results. \editr{However,} extending~\cite{eftekhari2018sparse} to two dimensions is far from trivial {and requires a careful design of \editr{a} new family of dual certificates, as will become clear in the next sections.} \edit{Indeed, this work overcomes the technical obstacles noted in \cite[Section 4]{schiebinger2015superresolution} for extending the proof machinery to higher dimensions.}